hikhvar/mqtt2prometheus/Readme.md

 # MQTT2Prometheus
 ![](https://github.com/hikhvar/mqtt2prometheus/workflows/tests/badge.svg) ![](https://github.com/hikhvar/mqtt2prometheus/workflows/release/badge.svg)
-This exporter is an analog to the [Prometheus Pushgateway](https://github.com/prometheus/pushgateway).
+This exporter translates from MQTT topics to prometheus metrics.
+The core design is that clients send arbitrary JSON messages on the topics.
+The translation is programmed into the mqtt2prometheus since we often can not change the IoT devices sending the messages.
 Clients can push metrics via MQTT to an MQTT Broker.
 This exporter subscribes to the broker and publish the received messages as prometheus metrics.
 I wrote this exporter to publish metrics from small embedded sensors based on the NodeMCU to prometheus.
 The used arduino scetch can be found in the [dht22tomqtt](https://github.com/hikhvar/dht22tomqtt) repository.